Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 4. Death records

 Death certificates often contain women’s maiden names, but the details are only as reliable as the informant, so be prepared for inaccuracies.
-Request the children’s death certificates, too — one may give a maiden name if another doesn’t.
+Request the children’s death certificates, too—one may give a maiden name if another doesn’t.
 You can get death records from the state archives, or the county or state vital-records office where your relative lived.
-Find coverage years and contact information in the Family Tree Resource Book for Genealogists edited by Sharon DeBartolo Carmack and Erin Nevius (Family Tree Books).

 If your ancestor died after 1962, search the Social Security Death Index using Stephen P. Morse’s One-Step search tool.
 Then you can order a photocopy of the Social Security card application (called an SS-5) from the Social Security Administration.